dilshankarunarathne/ml-notes/README.md

 [Octave](https://www.gnu.org/software/octave) is an open-source software.
 With an application like [Octave](https://www.gnu.org/software/octave) or [Matlab](https://www.mathworks.com/products/matlab.html), we can implement algorithms like these with only a few lines of code.
+Also, with [Octave](https://www.gnu.org/software/octave) environment, we can prototype our algorithms before we build applications or